What is melanoma?

 - Melanoma can grow in other places.
 These include the soles of the feet, the palms of the hands, and nail beds.
 These sites are most common for people with darker skin.
 Melanoma can also occur on mucous membranes, such as the mouth, the rectum, or the vagina.

 Signs of melanoma

 The most important warning sign for melanoma is any change in size, shape, or color of a mole or other skin growth, such as a birthmark.
 Watch for changes that occur over a period of weeks to a month.
 The ABCDE system tells you what changes to look for.

-- B is for border irregularity.
+- B for border irregularity.
 The edges are ragged, notched, or blurred.

-- C is for color.
-The color is not the same throughout the mole.
+- C for color.
+The color isn't the same throughout the mole.

 Signs of melanoma in an existing mole include changes in:

 - Elevation, such as thickening or raising of a previously flat mole.